schoukah/drawing_with_code_using_p5.js/05_using_the_p5.js_web_editor/README.md

 Console pane
 - if the sketch can't be played, messages about possible reasons why are shown in the Console pane.
 - we can use the console.log() command in our sketches to print status information to the Console pane to help us fix programming problems.
-- in the Editor pane, type in the following statement then press Play:

-      console.log('Hello, world!');

 ## The Editor pane